 Having a travel bucket list is a great way to decide where you’re planning on ticking off for your next trip.
 Some people like to organize their bucket list by country or destination.
 Another way of doing it is by experience.
 Some experiences can be ticked off in several places, whereas others will be unique to one spot – you might even be able to tick a few things off your list in one place.
-If you haven’t got an experience-based travel bucket list, here are five things you must add.
+If you haven’t got an experience-based travel bucket list, here are six things you must add.
+Stop just checking off countries, take this as a travel bucketlist challenge and make an experiential travel bucket list.
+Tag me with #outsideSuburbia on social media would love to see your adventures Outside Suburbia.
+Lets make travel more about memories and experiences….

 Go on a safari